AN220152 How to retain RAM data in reset procedure and low-power mode transition in TRAVEO™ T2G family

 }

-Code Listing 14 shows an example program to configure reset using external reset in the driver part.
+Code Listing 14 shows an example program to configure resets using an external reset in the driver part.

 Code Listing 14 Example program to GPIO pin init in the driver part